lyle-morris-sudo/pixel/playbook/roles_and_responsibilities.md

 ## User Experience Researcher I

 A **User Experience Researcher I** is an entry-level professional in the field of user research, focused on understanding and improving the interaction between users and digital products or services.
-Working under the guidance of more experienced researchers or team leads, a UX Researcher I assists in various aspects of the research process.
-This role involves hands-on involvement in planning, conducting, and analyzing user research studies to gather valuable insights that inform design decisions.
-UX Researcher I collaborate with cross-functional teams, including designers and developers, to contribute to the creation of user-centered and effective digital experiences.
+Working under the guidance of more experienced researchers or team leads, a **User Experience Researcher I** assists in various aspects of the research process.
+This role involves hands-on involvement in planning, conducting, and analyzing user research studies to gather valuable insights that inform design decisions. **User Experience Researcher I** collaborate with cross-functional teams, including designers and developers, to contribute to the creation of user-centered and effective digital experiences.

 This role is to support the research process, learn from more experienced team members, and gradually take on more responsibilities as they gain experience in the field.
-This list provides a starting point for the types of tasks and activities a UX Researcher I might be involved in within a team or organization.
+This list provides a starting point for the types of tasks and activities a **User Experience Researcher I** might be involved in within a team or organization.

 <details>
 <summary><h3>View Responsibilities</h3></summary>